rstacruz/til-2020/posts/2018/after-installing-arch-linux.md

 ## Install drivers

-### (Optional) Linux LTS
+### Optional: Linux LTS

 <!-- {.-literate-style} -->

-_(Optional)_ You can install an older version of the Linux kernel if you feel the latest kernel may be too bleeding-edge for you.
+You can install an older version of the Linux kernel if you feel the latest kernel may be too bleeding-edge for you.

 ```sh
 pacman -S linux-lts